rotationalio/rotational.io/content/en/authors/prema-roman/_index.md

     icon: 'fa-github'
 aliases: /bio/prema-roman
 ---
-Prema Roman is a distributed systems engineer at Rotational Labs.
-She is an experienced software, data, and machine learning engineer with a proven track record of building high quality software applications and data products.
-Her passion for continuous learning has taken her a long way from her start as a data analyst, as she takes on new challenges at Rotational Labs building globally distributed systems and machine learning data products.
+Prema Roman is a distributed systems engineer and MLOps specialist at Rotational Labs and a professor at Georgetown University, with over a decade of experience in software, data, and machine learning engineering.
+She has a proven track record of building high-quality software applications and data products.

+At Rotational Labs, Prema has led the development of globally distributed systems and machine learning data products, enhancing the company’s capabilities in delivering scalable AI solutions.
+Her passion for continuous learning has driven her to transition from her start as a data analyst to tackling complex challenges in AI engineering.

+Prema has also contributed to the field through insightful publications, and is co-author of [Real-time Machine Learning](https://www.manning.com/books/real-time-machine-learning) (Manning, 2025).